-2014 Application & Guidelines
+2015 Application & Guidelines

 The competition alternates annually between piano and voice, and is open to applicants residing in Maryland or Washington, DC.
 Non-residents attending schools in Maryland or D.C. are also eligible to apply.

-This Season: Piano Competition
+This Season: Voice Competition

-Application Deadline: March 7, 2014
+Application Deadline: TBD

-Competition Recital: April 6, 2014
+Competition Recital: April 26, 2015

-Piano Competition Guidelines
+Voice Competition Guidelines

-- Applicants must not be under professional management.
+- Applicants must not be under professional management

 - A teacher, coach or sponsor is required to sign the application as an endorsement of the applicant.

-- Finalists will participate in a recital, solo or joint, depending on the adjudication results, as part of the series “Community Concerts at Second” at the Second Presbyterian Church on Sunday, April 6, 2014.
+- The judges will select one or more finalists who will participate in a recital, solo or joint, depending on the adjudication results, as part of the series Community Concerts At Second at the Second Presbyterian Church on Sunday, April 26, 2015 at 3:30 p.m.
 The recital date is not negotiable.

 - The first prize winner will receive $1,500.
 The second prize is $1,000.

-- Decisions of the judges will be final.
+- Decisions of the judges are final.